IRTF-HRPC/draft-guidelines/draft-guidelines.md

 Heterogeneity support in protocols can thus enable a wide range of devices and (by extension) users to participate on the network.

 Example:
 Heterogeneity is inevitable and needs be supported by design.
-Multiple types of hardware must be allowed for (e.g., transmission speeds differing by at least 7 orders of magnitude, various computer word lengths, and hosts ranging from memory-starved microprocessors up to massively parallel supercomputers).
+As far as possible, multiple types of hardware must be allowed for (e.g., transmission speeds differing by at least 7 orders of magnitude, various computer word lengths, and hosts ranging from memory-starved microprocessors up to massively parallel supercomputers).
 Multiple types of application protocols must be allowed for, ranging from the simplest such as remote login up to the most complex such as commit protocols for distributed databases. {{RFC1958}}.

 Impacts: